 For over 125 years, Garland has continually developed unique product and service offerings that have raised the bar of performance while exceeding the individual needs of customers throughout the world.
-Today, Garland's network of local building
+Today, Garland's network of over 220 local building

 envelope professionals is ideally positioned throughout the United States, Canada and the United Kingdom to provide quality building envelope solutions for single and multi-property facilities.
 The Garland Company Inc., headquartered in Cleveland,